Sergiy Gladyr

-Sergiy Viktorovych Gladyr (Сергій Вікторович Гладир; born 17 October 1988) is a Ukrainian former professional basketball player.
+Sergiy Viktorovych Gladyr (Сергій Вікторович Гладир; born 17 October 1988) is a Ukrainian professional basketball coach and former player.
+He last worked as the interim head coach for AS Monaco of the French LNB Élite and the EuroLeague.
 He was selected with the 49th overall pick by the Atlanta Hawks in the 2009 NBA draft.

 Professional career

 Gladyr began his career with one of the smallest teams in the Ukrainian Super League, MBС Mykolaiv.

 Gladyr shot 47% on three-point shots and 90% on free throws in the Ukrainian Super League, during the 2007–08 season, before taking a slight step back in his shooting percentages in the 2008–09 season (shooting 36% from three-point range and 81% from the free throw line respectively).
 During the 2008–09 season, he exploded for a season high of 36 points against Khimik Yuzhny, in a game where he got to the free throw line 19 times.
 Gladyr helped MBС Mykolaiv to a fifth-place finish in the Ukrainian Super League in the 2008–09 season, by averaging 15.4 points per game.
+In April 2009, he was selected for the Ukrainian Basketball All-Star Game, where he recorded a game-high 24 points and nine assists.
+At the same event, he also won the 3-point shootout competition by defeating BC Kyiv's Manuchar Markoishvili in the final round.

 In July 2009, Gladyr signed a three-year deal with Bàsquet Manresa of the Liga ACB.
 In August 2012, he signed with Baloncesto Fuenlabrada for the 2012–13 season.

 On 1 October 2013 Gladyr signed a one-year deal with the French EuroLeague team JSF Nanterre.

 On 21 August 2014 he signed with SLUC Nancy Basket for the 2014–15 season.
 In 33 games of the French Pro A he averaged 12.1 points and 3.5 rebounds per game.

 On 25 August 2015 it was announced that he signed with İstanbul BB of the Turkish Basketball League, however the team rescinded the contract after he failed the physical.
 On September 9, he signed with AS Monaco Basket of the French LNB Pro A.